 If the President declares your region a disaster area, then you have a bit more flexibility in when you can claim your casualty loss deductions.
 In these cases, casualty losses are considered disaster losses, and the tax implications are somewhat different.

 Ideally, your homeowner’s insurance will cover the full market value of your property damage.
 But insurance doesn’t always come through the way you would hope.
-That’s when you need the reliable tax assistance of Taxation Solutions, Inc. to help you weather the devastation of serious casualty losses by helping you get the full tax deductions you deserve.
+That’s when you need the reliable tax assistance of Pro Tax Resolution to help you weather the devastation of serious casualty losses by helping you get the full tax deductions you deserve.
 In San Antonio and the surrounding area, you can always count on us!